Suno Viral Short-Form Song Prompts for TikTok and Reels

 What makes a short-form song land

-Three things that matter, in order:
+Three things matter, in this order:

 10 copy-ready prompt templates